jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    default value of this flag is ``no``.
 Note this option must be enabled only for ARM architecture greater than Armv8.5-A.

+-  ``TBBR_COT_DESC_IN_DTB``: This flag determines whether to use TBBR COT descriptor based on the firmware configuration framework.
+This will move static COT descriptor structures in the code base to device tree.
+   This is currently an experimental feature.
+   Currently, TBBR COT descriptors used by BL2 moved to device tree and TBBR COT descriptors structures used by BL1 retained in the code base.

 GICv3 driver options
 --------------------